OPSILab/Service-Catalog/docs/usage/index.md

 -   *Refresh.* Refresh the catalogue status.

  ## Remote catalogues page

- This is a page showing remote catalogues tht can be federated.
+ This is a page showing remote catalogues that can be federated.

  ![](remote-catalogues.png)